 The elegant Nyonya kebaya – wearable art that knows no seasons

 "When in Rome, do as the Romans do" is an oft-quoted maxim about the importance of adapting oneself.
 Whether or not this bit of wisdom was known to the early Chinese immigrants to Malaysia, some of them eventually married the local folk and adopted Malay customs while remaining quintessentially Chinese in belief and philosophy.
 The result of this union was the Chinese Peranakan (more commonly known as Babas and Nyonyas), a unique cultural hybrid with a cosmopolitan persona that flourished for centuries throughout Malaysia.

 Little remains of the Chinese Peranakan traditions today and what is left is barely recognisable.
 Nevertheless, the Nyonya influence is still very much prevalent in food, like acar hu (pickled fish), jiu hu char (stir-fried yambean with shredded cuttlefish) and hong bak (braised pork belly).
 Other things like clothing and accessories (kebaya, kerongsang, beaded slippers and ornamental belts) are considered luxuries and worn only by a lucky few at functions and events.
 Most of the Chinese Peranakan in Penang today have blended into the social fabric of modern living, especially the younger generation.
 They are not as recognisable or as distinctive as before and the only way of identifying one is to ask!

 The Nyonya factor in my family probably came from my maternal grandmother Emily Elizabeth Surin – the name most probably given to her by her guardian, the Mother Superior of Light Street Convent.
 It was here that she grew up, among other orphans, not knowing her roots let alone her parents.

-The above left photo was taken in 1925, the wedding of my maternal grandparents (seated), Louis Michael Martin and Emily Surin.
+The above left photo was taken on 7 August 1926, the wedding of my maternal grandparents (seated), Louis Michael Martin and Emily Surin.
 Marianne (17, in the white hat) is Grandpa's niece.
 Second from left is Marianne's husband, Edward.
 Next to him are his parents, Frederick and Adelaide Boudville.
 The photo on the right is of Granny and me.